My name is Emma Larkin, and I am the founder of “Emma Larkin Books”.

 Emma Larkin Books publishes and sells unique Irish sporting themed children’s books, the “Izzy’s Magical Adventures in Sport” series.

-There are three Izzy books in the series, “Izzy’s Magical Football Adventure”, “Izzy’s Magical Camogie Adventure” and “Izzy’s Magical Christmas Adventure” which are written by myself, Emma Larkin and illustrated by Paul Nugent.
+There are four Izzy books in the series, “Izzy’s Magical Football Adventure”, “Izzy’s Magical Camogie Adventure”, “Izzy’s Magical Christmas Adventure” and “Izzy’s Magical Soccer Adventure” which are written by myself, Emma Larkin and illustrated by Paul Nugent.

 We also sell a range of Izzy merchandise in gorgeous Izzy gift boxes, including Izzy branded notebooks, pens, training tops and additionally we sell sliotars from Cúl Sliotars and football gloves from Field Queens.
 The Izzy books are printed in Ireland and all the merchandise is sourced from Irish businesses, such as Cúl Sliotars, Field Queens, KPS Colour Print and The Brand Geeks.